Medical Technical Writer: A Flexible Career Choice

 6. What advice would you give to aspiring medical writers?

 Dr. Kirk St.Amant: Know the area: learn about the industries you wish to work in and learn about the products or services they specialize in.
 Know the resources: much of this involves learning about the resources available to keep up with an industry or products and services.
-Know the people: Being plugged into the medical writing community can be essential to keeping up with new practices, getting answers to key questions, or learning about emerging resources.
+Know the people: Being plugged into the medical technical writer community can be essential to keeping up with new practices, getting answers to key questions, or learning about emerging resources.

 Alisa Bonsignore: Make lots of connections, both with other medical writers and with other healthcare industry professionals.
 Find the area you find most compelling (medical device, pharma, hospital, etc.) and build your base there.
 Even when a client gives you supporting information you need to get the job done, do your own research.
 PubMed is your friend as you try to find pain points and understand the broader context.